 Two candles make the difference between a menorah and a hanukkiah.
-There are 16 ways to spell Hanukkah, but Chanukah is the most popular alternative.
-It’s older than Christmas by at least 170 years, but it didn’t become widely celebrated until the 1800s.
+There are 16 ways to spell Hanukkah but Chanukah is the most popular alternative.
+It is older than Christmas by at least 170 years, but it did not become widely celebrated until the 1800s.

-One observance and a few differences blend together for eight very bright days in December.
+One observance and a few differences blend together for eight very bright days.
 However you spell it, the Jewish Festival of Lights is a special holiday.
 If you already celebrate Hanukkah, you understand.
-If you’re not familiar with its story, take another look at the candles.
+If you are not familiar with its story, take another look at the candles.

 The temple menorah stayed lit and burned brightly for eight days.
 Each candle on the traditional hanukkiah symbolizes one of those eight days centuries ago when the Jewish temple was blessed with the miracle of light.

 Spelling doesn’t matter.
-It’s a matter of phonetic interpretation.
+It is a matter of phonetic interpretation.
 The number of candles does matter.
 Their lighting during Hanukkah stands as a testament to the human spirit.
-No matter how much darkness might come upon us, our spirits will always prevail especially during the Festival of Lights.
+No matter how much darkness might come upon us our spirits will always prevail, especially during the Festival of Lights.